WTFAcademy/WTF-zk/Languages/en/03_Euclidean/readme.md

 ## 2. Euclidean Algorithm

-The Euclidean Algorithm (also known as division algorithm) is a commonly used algorithm for calculating the GCD of two integers.
+The Euclidean Algorithm (also known as the division algorithm) is a commonly used algorithm for calculating the GCD of two integers.

 ### 2.1 Basic Idea